mldangelo/personal-site/README.md

 My personal website.
 Built using Node.js, React, Express, React-Router, Hot Module Reloading, Webpack and many other technologies.

+Note: Please see the [github-hosting](https://github.com/mldangelo/personal-site/tree/github-hosting) branch for a stripped down version of this site that can be deployed easily to github pages.
+Feel free to contact me at any valid email address at @mldangelo.com (ex. help@mldangelo.com) for questions about running, modifying, or contributing to this project.

 ### Tests:
 [![Code Climate](https://codeclimate.com/github/mldangelo/mldangelo/badges/gpa.svg)](https://codeclimate.com/github/mldangelo/mldangelo)
 [![Build Status](https://travis-ci.org/mldangelo/mldangelo.svg?branch=master)](https://travis-ci.org/mldangelo/mldangelo)